gnuman/leaderboardmvp/README.md

   To create initial tables and insert data into it run `./bin/setup-db.sh`

   To Login for db run `./bin/psql.sh`

+  If you choose to run docker as root process, run above commands as sudo user

 ### Server
   Go to leaderboardmvp/server